-HDOT NEWS RELEASE: State, City Launch “Beat The School Jam” Campaign and MyGoAkamai – A Personalized Alerting ServicePosted on Aug 17, 2015 in Latest News, Newsroom, Press Releases
+HDOT NEWS RELEASE: State, City Launch “Beat The School Jam” Campaign and MyGoAkamai – A Personalized Alerting ServicePosted on Aug 17, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – As part of the annual “Beat the School Jam” campaign, the Hawaii Department of Transportation today announced plans to suspend construction-related road closures during daylight hours on major highways from – Aug.
 24th through Aug.
 28th – to alleviate traffic congestion during the week when more than 52,000 university, college, and private school students begin their fall semesters.